Wragby

-Wragby (/ˈrægbi/ RAG-bee) is a town and civil parish in the East Lindsey district of Lincolnshire, England.
+Wragby (/ˈrægbi/ RAG-bee) is a historic market town and civil parish in the East Lindsey district of Lincolnshire, England.
 It is situated at the junction of the A157 and A158 roads, and approximately 10 mi north-west from Horncastle and about 11 mi north-east of Lincoln.

 History

+The name Wragby derives from the Old Norse wraggibȳ meaning 'Wraggi's village'.

-Wragby is named in the Domesday Book as "Waragebi", when it consisted of 23 households a mill and a church.
+Wragby is named in the Domesday Book as "Waragebi", when it consisted of 23 households, a mill and a church.

 The 'Rout Yard', a scheduled monument in the form of two moated islands and associated ditched enclosures, is the remains of a medieval manorial complex.
 In 1086 there were two manors at Wragby, one in the possession of Erenis of Buron, the other, Waldin the Artificer.
 The surviving remains possibly represent the Buron manor which held responsibility for a church.
 The church was dismantled in 1836 when a new church was established closer to the modern village centre.
 The 18th century brick-built chancel was kept as a cemetery chapel until the 1980s when it too was demolished.

-The ruins of the older church can be seen from the bottom of the cemetery, and are 440 yd from the grade II listed church of All Saints' which was built in 1839 by W. A. Nicholson.
+The ruins of the older church can be seen from the bottom of the cemetery, and are 440 yd from the grade II listed All Saints Church which was built in 1839 by W. A. Nicholson.
 The ruins of the old church are no longer in evidence, but the local history group has marked out the site of the old church and erected information boards.
 Some artefacts from the old church can be seen in the present day All Saints' Church.
 The site of the old church and the associated churchyard have been cleared by members of the Wragby Heritage Group, with financial help from the Heritage Lottery Fund.
 The site of the old church has been marked out, information boards erected and several damaged tombs and headstones repaired.
 Work is being carried out in order to map out the position and occupants of the gravesites.